 * Imports drop to 15-month low, volumes also down

-Statistics Canada said on Tuesday that the deficit fell to C$169 million ($171 million) from a revised C$1.01 billion in September.
-Market operators had expected a C$1.20 billion shortfall.
+The deficit fell to C$169 million ($171 million) from a revised C$1.01 billion in September compared to analysts' forecast of a C$1.20 billion shortfall.

 Imports dropped by 1.2 percent to C$38.28 billion, the lowest level since the C$37.58 billion recorded in July 2011 and 5.7 percent under the record high of C$40.60 billion in June 2012.
 Most sectors posted declines and volumes decreased by 1.8 percent.

 Exports to the United States, which took 71.8 percent of all Canadian exports in October, dropped by 0.2 percent while imports grew by 1.6 percent.
 As a result, Canada's surplus with the United States dropped to C$2.77 billion from C$3.21 billion in September.